-The Scheme does not employ personnel in its own right.
+As at 30 June 2024, the Scheme does not employ personnel in its own right.
 However, it is required to have an incorporated Responsible Entity to manage the activities of the Scheme and this is considered the Key Management Personnel (the "KMP").
 The directors of the Responsible Entity are KMP of that company and have been disclosed above.